Ghini/ghini.desktop/README.rst

 what is Ghini (desktop)
 ------------------------

-At its heart Bauble is a framework for creating database applications.
-In its distributed form Bauble is an application to manage plant records and specifically living collections.
-It is used among others by Belize Botanic Gardens to manage their live collections.
-Included by default is RBG Kew's Family and Genera list from Vascular Plant Families and Genera compiled by
-R. K. Brummitt and published by the Royal Botanic Gardens, Kew in 1992 used by permission from RBG Kew.
+Ghini was born as Bauble at the Belize Botanic Gardens, At its heart it is a framework for creating database applications.
+In their distributed form Bauble and Ghini are applications to manage plant records and specifically living collections.
+Either as Ghini or Bauble, the software is used among others by Belize Botanic Gardens to manage their live collections.
+Included by default is RBG Kew's Family and Genera list from Vascular Plant Families and Genera compiled by R. K. Brummitt and published by the Royal Botanic Gardens, Kew in 1992 used by permission from RBG Kew.

 All code contained as part of the Bauble package is licenced under the GNU GPLv2+.